AndrejaCH/kickstarter-analysis/README.md

 :heavy_check_mark: All calculations refer to spreadsheets ![Kickstarter_Challange.xlsx](Kickstarter_Challange.xlsx) and ![StarterBook.xlsx](StarterBook.xlsx)

 ### Purpose
-The purpose of this analysis is to help playwriter Louise with her decisions in applying for the crowdfunding campaign Kickstarter.
+The purpose of this analysis is to help playwright Louise with her decisions in applying for the crowdfunding campaign on Kickstarter.
 Her campaign is a theater play *Fever* at an estimated cost of roughly *$10,000*.
 She is wondering where she stands with her goal, how successful are campaigns with a similar budget and when is a good time to launch the campaign.
 She is interested in the US and GB theater market, specifically in plays and musicals respectively; therefore, part of this analysis focuses on those fields as well.

 <kbd>
 <p align="center">